NLnetLabs/cascade/doc/manual/source/quick-start.rst

 Signing Your First Zone
 -----------------------

-Adding a zone to Cascade will cause the software to attempt loading, signing and publishing it.
+Adding a zone will trigger Cascade to load, sign and publish it.
 If you have configured :doc:`review-hooks`, they will be executed and may intentionally prevent your zone reaching publication.

 To add a zone use: